View

 </View>

-In addition to flexbox API, you can control the View dimensions using properties, like padding, width, height, maxWidth and maxHeight.
-Same as before, all of them support number values to be treated as multipliers for the x1 unit token. width, height, maxWidth and maxHeight also support literal string values, so you can define px, %, vh and other types of values.
+In addition to the flexbox API, you can control the View dimensions using properties like padding, width, height, maxWidth, and maxHeight.
+Similarly, all of them support number values to be treated as multipliers for the x1 unit token. width, height, maxWidth, and maxHeight also support literal string values, so you can define px, %, vh, and other types of values.

 <View